| | |

 The Opera House

 The Opera House is an ornate creation dating to the 1880s.
-It was a ruin for years and was rebuilt in 1981.
+It was a ruin for years until it was rebuilt in 1981.

 The Opera House.
 The words under the pediment translate as “To the true and beautiful,” according to Google Translate.